Let’s make the Lakes a dark skies reserve!

 Shielded from lights by mountains in all directions, Thirlmere sits in a little basin of lovely darkness.
 With only one building sitting on the lake (Dale Head Hall, Lakeside Hotel), it’s the perfect place to escape from ambient light and admire the glorious sky.
-Dale Head Hall is holding a stargazing event in February- sign up to our mailing list for updates.
+Dale Head Hall is holding a stargazing event this coming weekend- sign up to our mailing list for updates.

 2. Grizedale Forest

 Grizedale forest is well known for its many stargazing events.
 Shielded by thousands of trees and far from ambient light of any kind, you can’t get a much darker place in the Lake District than Grizedale!